ameshkoff/KEV/README.md

-well as their decimal logarithms of equilibrium constants and total (equilibrium) concentrations of the reagents should be set as input data in order to obtain equilibrium concentrations of reagents and products and produnts yields in relation to the any chosen reagent.
+well as their decimal logarithms of equilibrium constants and total (equilibrium) concentrations of the reagents should be set as input data in order to obtain equilibrium concentrations of reagents and products and products yields in relation to any chosen reagent.